Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Optimal Mean Estimation with Graph Filters

-Prop.~\ref{prop_optimal_unbiased} determines how to obtain an unbiased estimator from filtering a WSS graph signal with an arbitrary LSI graph filter.
+Prop.~\ref{prop_optimal_unbiased} determines how to obtain an unbiased estimator from filtering a WSS graph signal with an arbitrary LSI graph filter and highlights the effect that the spectral properties of the underlying graph support have on the filtered signal.
 Filtered output $\bbz_{N}$ is itself a WSS graph signal with covariance matrix as specified in the following proposition.

 \begin{proposition} The output $\bbz_{N}$ of LSI graph filter \eqref{eqn_optimal_unbiased} is WSS with respect to the graph shift $\bbS$ [cf. Def.~\ref{def_stationarity}].
 The covariance can be written as $\bbC_{z} = \bbV \diag(\bbr)\bbV^{\Hr}$ with the elements of the PSD $\bbr = [r_{1}, \ldots, r_{n}]^{\Tr}$ explicitly given by